attackgoat/screen-13/README.md

 ## Overview

-Programs made using Screen 13 are built as regular executables using a design-time asset baking process.
+Programs made using Screen 13 are built as regular executables using an _optional_ design-time asset baking process.
 Screen 13 provides all asset-baking logic and aims to provide wide support for texture formats, vertex formats, and other associated data.
 Baked assets are stored in `.pak` files.

 Screen 13 is based on the [`gfx-rs`](https://github.com/gfx-rs/gfx) project, and as such targets native Vulkan, Metal, DirectX 12, OpenGL, WebGL, Android, and iOS targets, among others.